-[27] Summary Concerning Anatolius
+[26] Summary Concerning Anatolius

 Gen 1:14 points to the lights in the heaven to trigger the beginning of the days, festivals (this includes months), and years.
 On the day that followed the 12th month, ancient Israel had a need to know whether the first month was beginning or the 13th month was beginning.
 There is no implication that Gen 1:14 permits predicting future light triggers to determine the beginning of years.
 The Easter rule that was first employed by the bishops of Alexandria c.
-250 is based on a calculated or calibrated future prediction that compares the 14th day of a month with the vernal equinox.
+250 (perhaps going back to c.
+230) is based on a calculated or calibrated future prediction that compares the 14th day of a month with the vernal equinox.
 This is artificial compared to the simplicity of Gen 1:14.

-Within the Persian Empire the Jews accepted the Babylonian month names into their own calendar in Jerusalem.
+Within the Persian Empire the Jews accepted the Babylonian month names into their own calendar in Jerusalem at some time after 499 BCE.
 In the fifth century BCE in which the Jews accepted these month names, the Babylonian calendar's first month began on or after the vernal equinox.
 The Bible does not provide any information that supports the Easter rule.
 Philo contradicts this rule by supporting the principle that the first month cannot begin before the vernal equinox because he states that the Jews go along with the other nations that use a lunar calendar with the vernal equinox for the first month.

 Anatolius wrote an essay on the Passover c.
 277 in which he supplied alleged history of the Jews that validated the Easter rule that had been in use since c.
-250 by the bishops from Alexandria.
+250 (perhaps going back to c.
+230) by the bishops from Alexandria.
 Anatolius fabricates an incorrect view of Philo's statements concerning when the first month begins.
 Anatolius misunderstands Josephus on this matter because the meaning of the sign of Aries was different in Alexandria (where Anatolius lived the first part of his life) compared to most of the rest of the Roman Empire during the first century when Josephus wrote his works.
 The Easter rule promoted by Anatolius was based on a distortion of his Jewish sources and should be rejected as a representation of what Jews were doing before the Temple was destroyed.